NEONScience/NEON-Data-Skills/tutorials/R/Lidar/lidar-topography/veg_structure_and_chm/veg_structure_and_chm.md

 relevant tiles).

 The download will include several metadata files as well as the data tile.
-Load the data tile into the environment using the `raster` package.
+Load the data tile into the environment using the `terra` package.

     byTileAOP(dpID="DP3.30015.001", site="WREF", year="2017",